dianavile/NeighbourhoodMap/README.md

 =================
 Explain how to deploy this project.
-Maybe minimum computer specifications or browser requirements
+Maybe minimum computer specifications or browser requirements Describe how to install all development dependencies and how to run an automated test-suite of some kind. for multiple platforms.

 ### `npm run build`
 Builds the app for production to the `build` folder.<br>